May 15, 2019

 Finding new customers is a lot different today than it was 30 years ago.
 Yellow pages ads are long gone, and you probably won’t have much luck with exclusively printed flyers.
 In 2018, 97% of consumers surveyed said they had searched online for a local business.
 Organic search inquires are great if you can get them, but earning the top spot on Google for your local market could take years.

-Plumbing Facebook ads, on the other hand, can be implemented quickly and earn you a few leads within days.
+Creating a business page on Facebook for your plumbing business, will enable you to create ads that can be implemented quickly and earn you a few leads within days.
 New to Facebook advertising?
 You don’t have to be a marketing whiz kid to create and implement these types of ads.
 Home services professionals like plumbers can learn the system and generate some online buzz.
 Here’s what you need to know.

 Looking for information on a specific topic?
 Use the links below to navigate：

 You can replace a flapper valve with your eyes closed, but you don’t know your banner ads from your instant articles.
 That’s OK.
 Anyone can learn more about ads when they start with the foundational principles.
 Let’s begin with what a good ad does before we get into how you place one.
 Good plumbing Facebook ads should help you:

 Your instinct might be to spread your advertisement far and wide, but this isn’t usually the best plan.
 Especially if you run a local business.
 What good is it to you if someone 100 miles away sees your ad?
 They’re probably not going to call you the next time their sink leaks or they need to replace their hot water line.
 A good plumbing ad would reach homeowners and landlords in your vicinity.